A Kernel for Multi-Parameter Persistent Homology

 A serious limit of standard persistent homology and its initial interfacing with machine learning~\cite{Bubenik2015,Reininghaus2015, KwittHuberNiethammer2015, KusanoFukumizuHiraoka2016, HoferKwittNiethammer2017} is the restriction to only a single scale parameter, thereby confining its applicability to the univariate setting.
-However, in many real-world applications, such as geometric modeling, scientific simulations, telecommunications and business intelligence, we often encounter richer information described by multivariate data sets~\cite{Carlsson2009,CarlssonMemoli2010,ChazalCohen-SteinerGuibas2009}.
+However, in many real-world applications, such as data acquisition and geometric modeling, we often encounter richer information described by multivariate data sets~\cite{Carlsson2009,CarlssonMemoli2010,ChazalCohen-SteinerGuibas2009}.
 Consider, for example, climate simulations where multiple physical parameters such as temperature and pressure are computed simultaneously; and we are interested in understanding the interplay between these parameters.
+Consider another example in multivariate shape analysis, various families of functions carry information about the geometry of 3D shape objects, such as mesh density, eccentricity~\cite{SinghMemoliCarlsson2007} or Heat Kernel Signature~\cite{SunOvsjanikovGuibas2009}; and we are interested in creating multivariate signatures of shapes from such functions.
 Unlike the univariate setting, very few topological tools exist for the study of multivariate data~\cite{EdelsbrunnerHarer2002,EdelsbrunnerHarerPatel2008,SinghMemoliCarlsson2007}, let alone the integration of multivariate topological features with machine learning.